Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of gas accretion

 On the other hand, we see that after $\sim 10^4$ years, the accretion rate differs from one simulation to another.
-First, the fixed mass planet shows an accretion rate slightly lower than the disc without a planet.
-Even though the gap might prevent some material to reach the inner disc, there is still a large flow of material through the gap for the inner disc to avoid being significantly depleted.
-This can be seen in the middle panel of figure \ref{accVsnonacc1.5}, where the surface density in the inner disc of the fixed mass case is only slightly affected by the presence of the planet.
+First, the fixed-mass planet shows an accretion rate that is slightly lower than the disc without a planet.
+Even though the gap might prevent some material from reaching the inner disc, there is still a large flow of material through the gap to keep the inner disc from becoming significantly depleted.
+This can be seen in the middle panel of Fig. \ref{accVsnonacc1.5}, where the surface density in the inner disc of the fixed mass case is only slightly affected by the presence of the planet.
 This is due to the high viscosity of this simulations ($\alpha = 10^{-2}$).
-Before the end of the simulation, the stellar accretion rate in the case of the mass tapered planet becomes slightly higher than the accretion of the disc without a planet.
-In the top panel of figure \ref{accVsnonacc1.5} we see that the mass taper function makes the planet grow rapidly after $\sim 10^4$ years, resulting in the same effect as for the fixed mass planet: as the planet grows rapidly, it pushes a large quantity of material in the inner disc, enhancing the stellar accretion rate, and then as the gap profile tends to reach an equilibrium, the same flow through the gap as the fixed mass planet will be reached.
+Before the end of the simulation, the stellar accretion rate in the case of the mass-tapered planet becomes slightly higher than the accretion of the disc without a planet.
+In the top panel of Fig. \ref{accVsnonacc1.5}, we see that the mass taper function makes the planet grow rapidly after $\sim 10^4$ years, resulting in the same effect as for the fixed-mass planet: as the planet grows rapidly, it pushes a large quantity of material into the inner disc, enhancing the stellar accretion rate, and as the gap profile tends to reach an equilibrium at this stage, it will reach the same flow through the gap as the fixed mass planet.

-On the other hand, the accreting planet reduces the stellar accretion rate.
+On the other hand, the presence of the accreting planet decreases the stellar accretion rate.
 This is due to the fact that the planet, besides accreting material from the outer disc and therefore preventing a large amount of gas to flow through the disc, accretes gas from the inner disc as well.
-It helps depleting the inner disc quicker than by the viscous accretion naturally present in the disc.
-The depletion of the inner disc by planetary gas accretion can be seen on the lower panel of figure \ref{ontostarVSplanet}, with the surface density profiles of the accreting planet at different times: $\rm \Sigma/\Sigma_{unp} < 1$, as $\rm \Sigma_{unp}$ is defined to be the surface density of the empty disc.
-As in figures \ref{accVSnonacc} and \ref{accVsnonacc1.5} (middle panels), we see also that the depletion is enhanced by the accretion onto the planet compared to the two non accreting planets.
+This helps deplete the inner disc quicker than through the viscous accretion naturally present in the disc.
+The depletion of the inner disc by planetary gas accretion can be seen in the lower panel of Fig. \ref{ontostarVSplanet}, with the surface density profiles of the accreting planet shown at different times: $\rm \Sigma/\Sigma_{unp} < 1$, as $\rm \Sigma_{unp}$ is defined to be the surface density of the empty disc.
+As in Figs. \ref{accVSnonacc} and \ref{accVsnonacc1.5} (middle panels), we also see that the depletion is enhanced by the accretion onto the planet compared to the two non-accreting planets.